 The idea is to set the safety catches at or just below the bottom of the range of motion for any Smith machine exercise where you could possibly get stuck under the bar if you failed.
 I advise using it even if you’re using a weight you can easily handle.
 It’s just a good safety practice to make into a habit.

 The G12’s Smith machine action is extremely smooth thanks to its linear bearing design.
 The up and down gliding motion feels frictionless, with or without weight.
 It’s just as smooth as the Smith machines on the G9 and G6.
 However, it’s notably smoother than the G3 Smith machine, which has a bit of drag because it uses a less sophisticated wheel and ball bearing system.

-A standout feature of the Monster G12 (and G9) is that it has a counterbalanced Smith machine.
+A standout feature of the Force USA G12 (and G9) is that it has a counterbalanced Smith machine.
 There is a mechanism that reduces the Smith bar weight so that it’s 0 lbs when the bar is empty.
-In comparison, the non-counterbalanced Smith machines on the Monster G3 and Monster G6 weigh 45 lbs when the bar is empty.
+In comparison, the non-counterbalanced Smith machines on the G3 and G6 weigh 45 lbs when the bar is empty.

 You can see the counterbalanced bar in action in the following clip:

 This feature lets you do exercises with very light weight.
 If you’re healthy and somewhat in shape, you’ll probably never need to do a Smith machine exercise with less than 45 lbs.

 However, if you’re getting the G12 for a personal training studio or physical therapy practice, this can be very helpful.
 You may need extra light resistance if you’re training out of shape beginners or individuals undergoing rehab.

 The Force USA G12 vertical leg press attachment provides a powerful way to overload your quads, hamstrings and glutes.
 The quality and ease of operation of the vertical leg press make it one of my favorite stations on the Force USA G12.